Gleejr/Configure-ad/README.md

 <p>
-26. Create a password (Example Password1234) and keep clicking next.
-Once intall populates click install.
+26. Enter "Password1234" as the password and continue clicking "Next."
+Once the "Install" option becomes available, click on it to initiate the installation.
 </p>

 <p>